umbraco/Umbraco.Cloud.CICDFlow.Samples/bash/github/readme.md

 If you want to use the workflows, you need to copy the files to your own repository's `.github/workflows` folder.

-Currently only available for GitHub with PowerShell scripts.
+Currently only available for GitHub.

-### manual-deployment.yml (Work in progress)
+### manual-deployment.yml
 Allows you to manually trigger a deployment to cloud.
 Via a toggle you are able to skip the "cloud-sync" section of the pipeline.

 This is helpful if the "cloud-sync" somehow is blocking a deployment, due to changes from cloud cannot be applied back to local repository, because this already happened previously, but the deployment failed.